Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

 Oh, a sewing needle.
 Yeah.
-No, she, you know so she had picked up HIV at this point.
-And so when I, when I remembered this, I remembered at the time I had felt immediately like awful that she had HIV and that she had had to deal with that.
-But in the– when it came to me the other day, like it, I got tight in my chest and I was, 'cause I was hanging out with my my niece who's about that same age that I was, and I was like, I can't imagine putting them in potential harm's way to get HIV.
+No, so she had picked up HIV at this point.
+And so when I remembered this, I remembered at the time I had felt immediately like awful that she had HIV and that she had to deal with that.
+But in the– when it came to me the other day, I got tight in my chest because I was hanging out with my niece who's about the same age that I was.
+And I was like, I can't imagine putting them in potential harm's way to get HIV.
 And somehow that hit me for the first time.

 Shedler: